 “She was freedom.
 She was fire and ash.
 She burned with passion.
 Her name was Alexandra, and she was my mother.”

-Today, the room is bare.
-Heavy iron blinds cover the windows and set the room in darkness.
-Only a few yellow bulbs that hang from the ceiling illuminate the space.
+Today, the room is empty.
+Heavy iron blinds cover the windows, plunging the room into darkness.
+Only a few yellow bulbs hanging from the ceiling provide any light.

 Our teachers quickly move to the back of the hall.
-They blush slightly, intimidated by the power of these men.
+They blush slightly, clearly intimidated by the power of these men.

 The Masters sit down on the small stage in old plastic chairs, facing us.
 They hold papers in their hands, paper, and pens.

 Behind the Masters hangs the Eternal Albion flag.
-I feel a certain surge of pride when I see the flag hanging behind our Masters.
+I feel a surge of pride when I see the flag hanging behind our Masters.
 At the same time, I feel butterflies in my stomach.

 It’s a representation of us, the people of Albion.
 We are the people of the ashes.
 We have risen as a great power from the ashes that our forefathers buried us in.